Jake Metz

-Jake Atlee James Metz (born March 16, 1991) is an American football defensive end who is currently a free agent.
+Jake Atlee James Metz (born March 16, 1991) is an American former professional football defensive end.
 He played college football at Shippensburg.
-He played for the Soul from 2015 to 2016, winning ArenaBowl XXIX in 2016.
-He is currently the defensive lines coach for the Souderton Area High School’s football team in Pennsylvania.
+He played for the Philadelphia Soul, winning ArenaBowl XXIX in 2016.

-Early years
+Early life

 Metz attended Souderton Area High School, in Souderton, Pennsylvania, where he was a member of the football and basketball teams.
 He was number 10.

 College career

 Metz attended Shippensburg University, where he was a member of the football team.
 He wore number 99.

-College career statistics
+College statistics

 Professional career

-Metz was rated the 39th best defensive end in the 2014 NFL Draft by NFLDraftScout.com.
+Metz was rated the 39th best defensive end in the 2014 NFL draft by NFLDraftScout.com.

-In 2014, Metz had workouts with the Philadelphia Eagles, the New York Giants, and the Detroit Lions after going undrafted in the 2014 NFL Draft.
+In 2014, Metz had workouts with the Philadelphia Eagles, New York Giants, and Detroit Lions after going undrafted.

 Philadelphia Soul

 Metz was assigned to the Philadelphia Soul of the AFL on October 7, 2014.
 He played in his first game on May 30, 2015, against the Las Vegas Outlaws, recording a tackle.
 On August 17, 2016, Metz was named the AFL's Defensive Lineman of the Year.
 The Soul won ArenaBowl XXIX against the Arizona Rattlers on August 26, 2016.